scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 column_name <- args[1]
 ```

-Or, after reading in the data, we could get the column names directly from the dataframe itself.
+The column names can also be identified directly from the dataframe itself.
 In this example, we know that `affected` is the last column.
-We therefore grab all column names except the last one:
+To grab all column names except the last one:
 ```
 cols_of_interest <- names(sample_data)[-length(names(sample_data))]
 ```
-We can create an empty list to store our results and then call our function on each of these column names:
+The function can then be called on each of the columns:
 ```
 # Create empty list for results
 output_list <- list()